git-bug/git-bug/doc/usage/third-party.md

 No token or credentials are required.
 The Launchpad bridge is still experimental (`launchpad-preview`) and read-only: it only queries the public Launchpad API to import bugs and messages.

+### Gitea<a name="gitea"></a>

+The Gitea bridge works with any Gitea or Forgejo instance (specify the instance with the `--url` flag of the project, which is parsed into the base URL).
+Personal access tokens are created at `$BASE_URL/user/settings/applications` (e.g. `https://codeberg.org/user/settings/applications`; on GitHub Enterprise–like instances it may also be listed as `$BASE_URL/settings/tokens`).

+The bridge is pull-only for now, so the token only needs **read** access to the repository and its issues:

+- **Fine-grained scopes** (Gitea 1.22+ / Forgejo 15+ — the
+  `read:<category>` token model): `read:issue` to list issues and their timelines (comments, labels, status and title changes), `read:repository` to access the repository itself, and `read:user` to identify the account the token belongs to.
+- **Instances without fine-grained scopes** (older Gitea): any personal access token with read access to the repository (the classic `read-only` token, or a `all`-scoped one) is sufficient.

+No write scope is used or required, and the token owner simply needs read access to the repository (any role, or public repository visibility).

 ## Interacting with the bridge<a name="interacting-with-the-bridge"></a>